Bible Commentary Forever Foundation

 What is Special about Our Commentary?

 Many books and commentaries are written about our Lord Jesus and the Bible.
-Yet, the Bible tells us that we have One Teacher, the Holy Spirit, and One Book, the Bible, that people need for their life.
+Yet, the Bible tells us that we have one Teacher, the Holy Spirit, and one Book, the Bible, that people need for their lives.
 This commentary is unique; we did not base our understanding on any other book or anyone; we used only one Book, the Bible, and only one Teacher, the Holy Spirit.
-We believe that everyone can have these without payment.
-We do not sell our commentary, it is free to all, and we believe that the Lord will link people to read our commentary and open their hearts to meditate independently on the Word of God and feed their souls.
-We hope that you will use this commentary as a guide and encouragement for your life to become independent and rely on the Bible and the Holy Spirit for learning and meditating on the Word of God.
-(See Acts 2:16-21, Acts 17:11).
+We do not sell our commentary; it is available for free.
+We believe that any work done in the name of the Lord Jesus should be easily accessible without any cost.
+We trust that the Lord will connect people to our commentary, open their hearts to meditate on the Word of God by the help of the Holy Spirit, and nourish their souls.
+We pray that you will use this commentary as a guide and encouragement to make your daily life more dependent on the Bible and the Holy Spirit for learning and meditation on the Word of God (See Acts 2:16-21, Acts 17:11).

-"But the Comforter, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you." -- John 14:26.
+"However, the Intercessor, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and will bring to your remembrance all things that I said to you." -- John 14:26.

 For our explanation of our belief in writing Scripture, please read our articles: The Writing of Scripture and The Canon of Scripture.